trurl9/hello-world/README.md

 Tacos on Uranus sound ... never mind.

 Dr. Chandra taught me a song.
 Do you want to hear it, Dave?

+It's been a long time since I created this account.
+Forgot I had it.
+Still might need it.